the-peon-project/peon-wartable/containers/steamcmd-wine/README.md

 ## Peon SteamCMD + WineHQ

-The [github](https://github.com/the-peon-project/peon-wartable/tree/master/containers/steamcmd-wine) repo for developing the container.
+The [GitHub](https://github.com/the-peon-project/peon-wartable/tree/master/containers/steamcmd-wine) repo for developing the container.

 ## State

 > **RELEASE**

-Functionality working as required (tested with VRising windows steam server)
+Functionality working as required (tested with VRising Windows Steam server)

 ## Version Info

-Check [changelog](http://docs.warcamp.org/development/02_wartable/#steamed-wine) for more information
+Check the [changelog](http://docs.warcamp.org/development/02_wartable/#steamed-wine) for more information

 - Deployed with ``cm2network/steamcmd`` as a base image
 - Added ``wine`` for Windows emulation & ``xvfb`` for virtual console emulation (required for some wine apps when running in headless mode)